Mogote de Bagaces

 Mogote is a district of the Bagaces canton, in the Guanacaste province of Costa Rica.

 History

-Mogote was created on 26 November 1971 by Decreto Ejecutivo 2077-G. Segregated from Bagaces.
+Mogote was created on 26 November 1971 by Decreto Ejecutivo 2077-G. It was segregated from Bagaces.

 Geography

 Mogote has an area of km² and an elevation of metres.

 Villages

 The town of Guayabo is the administrative center of the district.

 Other villages include Barro de Olla, Horcones, La Ese, Limonal, Manglar, Mochadero, Pueblo Nuevo, Rincón de La Cruz, San Isidro de Limonal, San Jorge, San Pedro and Torno.

 Demographics

 For the 2011 census, Mogote had a population of inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: